Pamp Network Trading Up 24.6% Over Last 7 Days (PAMP)

-Pamp Network (CURRENCY:PAMP) traded up 3.2% against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on December 15th.
-In the last seven days, Pamp Network has traded 24.6% higher against the U.S. dollar.
-Pamp Network has a market cap of $8,565.36 and approximately $53.00 worth of Pamp Network was traded on exchanges in the last 24 hours.
-One Pamp Network coin can currently be bought for approximately $0.0035 or 0.00000006 BTC on popular exchanges.
+Pamp Network (CURRENCY:PAMP) traded 3.2% higher against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on December 18th.
+One Pamp Network coin can now be purchased for approximately $0.0035 or 0.00000006 BTC on exchanges.
+During the last seven days, Pamp Network has traded 24.6% higher against the US dollar.
+Pamp Network has a market cap of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.